LoipesMas/Rayvarust/Notes.md

 - Try simd-nightly or parallel for windows (so maybe you get less than 30% cpu usage 😬)
 - Rules
 - Controls
-- Slider for level length
-- You died & You win
 - Sound…